sagemath/trac_to_gh/Issue 6100.md

 # Issue 6100: give a basis for homology and cohomology of chain complexes in terms of given generators

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6100

 Original creator: bantieau